Solitary Cells. Underground Tunnels. Gallows. Chapel.

 Projected four metres tall onto the walls of the Penitentiary Chapel where the convicts actually sat, the film delivers an experience that drives right to the heart of Tasmania’s dark past, contextually connecting the convict sites around the state, and exploring the journey – from conviction, to transportation and beyond – of our convict ancestors.

 This unique and memorable site is also available for private bookings, school tours and conference cocktails (see below for details).

-It’s been barely fifty years since Tasmania held it’s last hanging, and a lot has changed around the docks since the early days in the grimy, dangerous area of Wapping.
+It’s not been long since Tasmania held it’s last hanging, but a lot has changed around the docks since the early days in the grimy, dangerous area of Wapping.

 Now, for the first time, you have the chance to ‘take a walk in convict shoes’ from Wapping to the gallows.

 Two of Hobart’s top-ten TripAdvisor rated tourism operators – The National Trust of Australia (Tasmania) and Hobart Walking Tours – have come together to offer this gritty new convict experience.